 His mum rolls her eyes at him, smiling, and says Fine.
 God, you really are your father incarnate.

 She leaves the room, Sharon trailing after her, and Max slowly, methodically makes his way through the pile of sprouts on the counter.
-He peels the outer layer off each green globe one by one, cuts the stalk off, and then, with a very sharp knife, carefully slices the shape of a cross into the bottom.
+He peels the outer layer off each green globe, cuts the stalk off, and then, with a very sharp knife, carefully slices the shape of a cross into the bottom.

 Max!
 His mum shouts from the living room.
 Do you think the twins need to sit next to each other?
 Or should we split them on either side of the table?